 The outsourced Internal Auditors, Messrs.
-Deloitte Enterprise Risk Services Sdn Bhd ("Internal Auditors") support the ARMC, and by extension, the Board, by providing independent assurance on the effectiveness of the Group's system of internal controls.
-The Internal Auditors submits internal audit plan and reports to the ARMC.
+Deloitte Enterprise Risk Services Sdn Bhd ("Internal Auditors") support the ARMC, and by extension, the Board, by providing independent assurance on the adequacy and effectiveness of the Group's internal control system.
+The Internal Auditors submits internal audit plans and reports to the ARMC.
 Included in the internal auditors reports are recommended corrective and preventive measures on risks identified, if any, for implementation by the Management.